oweb36/mws-docs/Characters/Air Conditioners/AngelSaph.md

 His Halo breaking can only occur due to physical forces.
 You can't just give him emotional damage to break it.
 So you can't just demoralize him to the point of no return to just completely destroy his halo into oblivion.
 The halo's state is not a representation of his emotional and mental health, but the rotation of the halo is representational of his mental health.

-One way you can break his halo easily is just by whacking him with a blunt weapon on the back of his head.
+One way you can break his halo easily is just by whacking him with a blunt weapon on the back of his head/body.
 Its that easy lol, a whack and the back portion of his halo is now broken.
 The back of his head is a weak point for his halo.
 Its not that weak when compared to absolute, but very weak when compared to the rest of his halo.
 Whacking him on the front though, is very obvious to him and it would at best, just crack his halo instead of breaking it.

 ## Personality
 He is a gentle and depressed angel in a nutshell.